Arriva Herts & Essex: Hemel Hempstead

 Hemel Hempstead was a depot of London Country Bus Services (North West) (one of the companies into which London Country Bus Services was divided in 1986), acquired by Luton & District Transport in 1988.

-Hemel Hempstead runs a small number of local routes in the town as well as the 300/302 to St Albans and Welwyn Garden City, 320 to Rickmansworth and some diagrams on route 500 to Aylesbury and Watford.
-In 2016, Hemel Hempstead took over operation of Watford local services 8 and 10.
-In March 2022, Services 300 and 320 were withdrawn with 320 being partially replaced by new route 20.
-In Oct 2022, the 500 was cut back to Hemel and replaced by a renumbered and extended 8 (508).
+The Hemel Hempstead depot runs a small number of local routes in the town as well as the 20 to Watford, 300/302 to St Albans and Welwyn Garden City and the 322 to Rickmansworth.
+The depot also operates the 725 between Stevenage and Heathrow Airport.
+In 2016, this depot took over operation of Watford local services 8, 10 and 324 which all since been ceased operation.